jrcarter/Qplt/README.md

 qplt -?

-for usage instructions
+for usage instructions, or read the code that outputs them.

 ## Dependencies
 Qplt requires Ada GUI (https://github.com/jrcarter/Ada_GUI) and the PragmAda Reusable Components (https://github.com/jrcarter/PragmARC).
+Those unfamiliar with Ada GUI should install it, run the test programs, and be familiar with its Readme before running Qplt.

 ## Sample Input
 The files qplt_sine.txt, qplt_sombrero.txt, and qplt_wpop.txt contain sample data for Qplt.